clement880101/MLStocks/README.md

 Combine two dataframes<br />

 **compile(stock)** Incomplete<br />
 Combine all data we want on the stock and save it as stockname.csv

+**create_df(stock_names, stocks_data)**<br />
+Adds stock name as a prefix to all columns in each stock dataframe and combines dataframes together on date.